EdDataScienceEES/tutorial-rayrr13/docs/index.md

 Often in community ecology, research is mainly concerned with studying community diversity and its drivers.
 However, we are not only interested in how single variables affect/describe communities, we are also intrigued by the community composition itself.
 The assemblage of species/taxonomic units making up a community is of monumental significance as it determines the functional diversity of a community.
 Functional diversity encompasses all of the organismal traits that rule ecosystem functioning, dynamics, productivity and stability.
 This in turn will determine the ecosystem services that us as humans can yield from different habitats.
 Thus, it is important to understand community assemblages and identify their influencing factors.
 Nevertheless, these differences in community assemblages are hard and tedious to analyse so they tend to be overlooked.

 Non-metric Multidimensional Scaling (NMDS) is a great tool for ecologists to answer this sort of questions.
 It can condense a lot of information about community species composition into something visible and understandable.
-For instance, consider a dataframe/matrix with relative abundances of different species/other taxonomical units in different communities, where each species/taxonomical unit abundance in the community is an axis and each axis is a dimension (See Figure 1).
+For instance, consider a data frame/matrix with relative abundances of different species/other taxonomical units in different communities, where each species/taxonomical unit abundance in the community is an axis and each axis is a dimension (see Figure 1).
 What NMDS does is summarise all of that information into a 2-dimensional representation, showing the differences in community composition.
+It tries to represent the original position of a community within a multidimensional space as accurately as possible while also minimising the number of dimensions to easily plot and visualise.

 <center><img title = "Multidimensional data example" img src="report_figures/multidimensional_data.png" alt="Img"></center>
 *Figure 1.
-Example of multidmensional data seen through the lens of community ecology, where each species is an axis and each axis is a dimension.
+Example of multidmensional data seen through the lens of community ecology, where each species abundance is an axis and each axis is a dimension.
 Source: https://jonlefcheck.net/2012/10/24/nmds-tutorial-in-r/*

+The way NMDS does this is through an indirect gradient analysis ordination approach, meaning it ordinates variables based on scores it generates from a distance matrix.
+The distance matrix is generated from a community by species (or other taxonomical units) matrix and distances were calculated by comparing pairwise distances (measure of difference in community composition) between 2 different communities in a low dimensional space.
+This distance matrix represents the compositional dissimilarity between 2 different communities/sites using species counts.
+But remember, NMDS is a rank-based approach, and once the distances are calculated they are substituted by ranks.
+The closer two communities are ranked, the more similar composition they have.

+If you are still not convinced enough to use NMDS to analyse differences in community composition, here is a list of further reasons why NMDS is such an amazing approach:
+- It is non-metric
+	- NMDS does not require a normal distribution nor a linear relationship
+	- Doesn't require a very specific distribution
+	- This is great in ecology as most distributions tend to be skewed (few abundant species and many with low abundance).
+- It can tolerate missing pairwise distances
+- It can use any dissimilarity measure
+	- Doesn't rely on Euclidean distances (classic absolute distance between two points), meaning it can accomodate to more kinds of data
+	- Not sensitive to data transformation as absolute distance doesn't matter
+- Can group communities based on quantitative, qualitative or mixed variables
+- It is a commonly used technique in community ecology and has a well-precedented use

+Hopefully, you understand some of this hard theory and have a better understanding of what an NMDS is and how it works.
+To help you grasp and comprehend these concepts even better, we are going to illustrate them by running an example NMDS.

+Warnings about NMDS (maybe save for later section)

 <a name="basicNMDS"></a>

 ## 2. Get familiar with conducting a basic NMDS using the `vegan` package

+Let's get NMDSing!!

 At the beginning of your tutorial you can ask people to open `RStudio`, create a new script by clicking on `File/ New File/ R Script` set the working directory and load some packages, for example `ggplot2` and `dplyr`.
 You can surround package names, functions, actions ("File/ New...") and small chunks of code with backticks, which defines them as inline code blocks and makes them stand out among the text, e.g. `ggplot2`.